About the course

 How is it delivered?

 This apprenticeship involves a blend of learning methods, from campus-based classes and on-the-job training to portfolio building and self-directed study.
 Apprentices will also be expected to work flexibly to keep up with the study and research demands of the programme.
-The PGDip programme typically lasts for 2 years with a further 6 months to complete the Masters degree.
+The PGDip programme typically lasts for 2 years.
+There is the option of a further 6 months top up to complete the Masters degree, the fees for which would be arranged separately to the apprenticeship.

 How is it assessed?